Maternity Nurse Training Courses - OCN London Levels 3, 4 and 5

 Our acclaimed Maternity Nurse Training courses provide those wanting to become Maternity Nurses or those already working with babies an opportunity to further their skills.
 The Maternity Nurse Training course is available at a level 3, 4 and 5 through Open College Network (OCN London).

 We understand the importance of discussing the practical aspects of working as a Maternity Nurse, including sourcing work.
-On the 29th & 30th July we will be joined by the Maternity Consultant from the agency Hello Mums who will be discussing the practicalities of working as a Maternity Nurse and answering any questions candidates have.
+On the 19th & 20th August we will be joined by the Maternity Consultants from Eden Nannies who will be discussing the practicalities of working as a Maternity Nurse and answering any questions candidates have.